Sunbird-Ed/sunbird-perf-tests/README.md

 **bearer.csv**

 In this file, enter the jwt bearer key of your sunbird installation.

-Please see comments inside the file for more information.
+**channel.csv**

+In this file, enter the channel id's from your sunbird installation.

+**collections.csv**

+In this file, enter the do_id's of collections from your sunbird installation.

 **content.csv**

 In this file, enter the do_id's (content id's) from your sunbird installation.
-Please see comments inside the file for more information.

 **dialcodes.csv**

 In this file, enter the dial codes of content id's from your sunbird installation.

-Please see comments inside the file for more information.
+**frameworks.csv**

+In this file, enter the dial codes of content id's from your sunbird installation.

 **orgs.csv**

 In this file, enter the org id's from your sunbird installation.
-Please see comments inside the file for more information.

 **tenants.csv**

 In this file, enter the tenant id's from your sunbird installation.
-Please see comments inside the file for more information.

 **urls.csv**

-In this file, enter the agent IP's or your sunbird domain.
-Please see comments inside the file for more information.
+In this file, enter the IP's of your machines or your sunbird domain.

+More details on these csv files and examples are mentioned in the below sections which has details on running the scenarios.

 #### Details on varibles used in Jmeter scenario files